earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/03-intro-raster/raster-processing-python/2018-02-05-raster04-crop-raster.md

 import seaborn as sns
 import numpy as np
-from shapely.geometry import mapping import geopandas as gpd import rasterio as rio from rasterio.plot import plotting_extent from rasterio.mask import mask import earthpy as et import earthpy.spatial as es import earthpy.plot as ep
+from shapely.geometry import mapping import rioxarray as rxr import xarray as xr import geopandas as gpd

+import earthpy as et
+import earthpy.plot as ep

 # Prettier plotting with seaborn